Property Taxes

 Property owners in Kimberley are required to pay taxes based on the value of their property.

 Property taxes are levied and collected by the City of Kimberley.
-View the Tax Rates Bylaw No. 2718.
-Please note, that City Council adopts the tax rates bylaw in May of each year.
-The City is also responsible for the collection of taxes for the Province (school taxes), Regional District, Regional Hospital, BC Assessment and Municipal Finance Authority although it has no control over the amount of taxes collected for these other agencies and it retains none of these funds for its own use.
+Please note that City Council adopts the tax rates bylaw in May of each year.
+The City is also responsible for collecting taxes for the Province (school taxes), Regional District, Regional Hospital, BC Assessment, and Municipal Finance Authority, although it has no control over the amount of taxes collected for these other agencies and retains none of these funds for its own use.
+Find more information below.
+Please see the 2024 Tax Rates Bylaw No. 2763, 2024 for more information.

 Payments

-If online payments or any of the other alternatives noted above are not an option for you, payments can be made in person at your financial institution or at City Hall.
-For City Hall hours check www.kimberley.ca or call 250-427-5311.
+- If online payments or any of the other alternatives noted above aren’t an option for you, payments can be made in person:

 Property Tax Payment Plan